 Yes, you will need to source wood that has not been treated as these chemicals will normally contain toxins that can be harmful.
-Best to buy wood chips etc. from a specialist supplier.
+Best to buy wood chips from a specialist supplier.
 Most supermarket and DIY stores stock wood chips.
 Avoid wood if you don't know the source or the type of wood for example Willow has harmful toxins.

-Water smoking is where a water bowl sits above the fire and raises the humidity, resulting in moist, tasty and succulent food.
+Water smoking is using bowl of water to raise the humidity, resulting in moist, tasty and succulent food.
 If you BBQ or smoker does not have a water bowl you can substitute with metal bowl half filled with water and placed above the fire.
 The water bowl in a vertical BBQ smoker also helps to regulate the temperature inside the smoker.

 Temperatures are lower than those used to BBQ and vary according to what meat or fish you are cooking - please see temperature chart at the bottom of this page.

 You can produce smoke for the whole duration of the cook, however the meat will take on most of the smoked wood flavour in the first 2 hours.
-It is all down you individual preferences, most common would be one hour of smoke in the begining and another at the end.
+It is all down your individual preferences, most common would be one hour of smoke in the begining and another at the end.

 Use only the best quality charcoal briquettes.
-Also consider coconut shells which burn long and hot - eco friendly option too.
-Try the Weber Long Lasting charcoal briquettes, they burn longer than most.
+Also consider coconut shell briquettes which burn long and hot - eco friendly option too, otherwise Big K Restaurant Grade Briquettes Charcoal which you can purchase on the internet.